aitgon/vtam/doc/content/tutorial.rst

 The sortreads command is designed to deal with a dual indexing, where forward and reverse tag combinations are used to determine the origin of the reads.
 This is one of the most complex case of demultiplexing, therefore we implemented **sortreads** to help users.

 For simpler cases, we suggest using `cutadapt <https://cutadapt.readthedocs.io/en/stable/>`_ directly, since it is quite straightforward.

-In this example, we run the sortreads command on the output files of the random_seq, but if you have skipped the ranodom_seq, it is possible to run it directly on the oputut of merge.
+In this example, we run the sortreads command on the output files of the random_seq, but if you have skipped the random_seq, it is possible to run it directly on the output of merge.

 .. code-block:: bash